gh-joeyleung/Tech-Hub-E-Commerce-Analysis/README.md

 Tech Hub E-Commerce had a total sales revenue of **$28M** across 4 years and over **108K** orders placed across all markets.

-- **Sales peaked in 2020** at $10.2M due to the pandemic surge but declined to $5.0M in 2022; below 2019 levels.
+- **Sales peaked in 2020 at $10.2M** due to the pandemic surge but declined to $5.0M in 2022; below 2019 levels.
 There were three products, **27in 4K Gaming Monitor**, **Apple AirPods**, and **MacBook Air** that consistently accounted for ~80% of sales annually.
-- Regionally, **North America** drove over 50% of sales consistently while **APAC and LATAM** remained stagnant, suggesting untapped potential worth exploring.
+- **Regionally, North America drove over 50% of sales consistently while APAC and LATAM remained stagnant**, suggesting untapped potential worth exploring.
-- Sales that were generated from **loyalty program members** grew from 12% in 2019 to over 50% by 2021.
-Looking further, **email marketing doubled** in contribution from 8% to 16% over the same period while direct traffic declined, suggesting that targeted email campaigns may have played a role in driving loyalty program engagement and member sales growth.
+- Sales that were generated from **loyalty program members grew from 12% in 2019 to over 50% by 2021**.
+Looking further, **email marketing doubled in contribution from 8% to 16% over the same period** while direct traffic declined, suggesting that targeted email campaigns may have played a role in driving loyalty program engagement and member sales growth.

 # Summary of Insights

 ## Sales Trends
 ### Overall Sales Performance
-- The COVID-19 pandemic drove a sharp increase in e-commerce activity in 2020, leading to a **163% YoY sales surge** for Tech Hub.
+- **The COVID-19 pandemic drove a sharp increase in e-commerce activity in 2020, leading to a 163% YoY sales surge** for Tech Hub.
 However, this growth was temporary, with sales declining in subsequent years, returning to near pre-pandemic levels by 2022.
-- Even after the 2020 surge, sales remained elevated in **2021 at $9.1M**, indicating some lasting impact of increased online shopping habits before a steeper decline in 2022.
+- Even after the 2020 surge, **sales remained elevated in 2021 at $9.1M**, indicating some lasting impact of increased online shopping habits before a steeper decline in 2022.
 - By 2022, sales had dropped sharply from the pandemic peak but remained about 28% higher than pre‑pandemic levels in 2019.

 <img width="912" height="525" alt="image" src="https://github.com/user-attachments/assets/c75c55ce-9c05-4fd6-9fac-d7301f3d60dd" />